"All artists and superheroes have a pseudonyms for balance and harmony, otherwise they may not know when to stop

 For more than 20 years, Irmina has been promoting balanced aesthetic living through her own personal practice and as a health, wellness, and spirituality professional.
 She creates virtual and physical refuge for the deeply spiritual and Sensitive Free Spirits™.
 Her work unites earth honoring systems and complimentary wellness methods for a balanced wholeness approach.

 Her community serves those who want to permanently equalize life wellness challenges at their core using universal pathways.
 Tools and practices include: Afro-Caribbean, African, Middle Eastern, Asian, and the Americas.
 Wisdom that are rooted in essential time tested principles worldwide.
 Knowledge and tools from evidence-based and evidenced-informed research.

 Irmina is the youngest daughter of three.
-All engaged in education and the arts.
+All her siblings are engaged in education and the arts.
 She sprung from Lakou Pechote and Montagne Noir regions in Haiti.
 Her Western education is rooted in Health and Wellness and entrepreneurship.
 She spend over 10 years as a Wellness Director.
 Her work reflects the need to synchronize and harmonize her divergent spiritual background which honors African-roots of spirituality and modern understandings.
 Her work also combines decades of creative arts, spiritual training, ancestral wisdom, mysticism, and personal practice into a comprehensive system.

 Her system addresses:

 Healing the wounds of a shattered Soul through inner self and community care.

 Harmonizing mystical and practical needs.